nathfroech/cookiecutter-pypackage/CONTRIBUTING.rst

   flake8 ./tests

-6. The next step would be to run the test cases. ``cookiecutter-pypackage`` uses py.test, you can run PyTest.
+6. The next step would be to run the test cases. ``cookiecutter-pypackage`` uses pytest, you can run PyTest.
 Before you run pytest you should ensure all dependancies are installed:

 .. code-block:: bash

   pip install -rrequirements.txt
-  py.test ./tests
+  pytest ./tests

 If you get any errors while installing cryptography package (something like #include <openssl/aes.h>).
 Please update your pip version and try again: